 VPN One Click’s pricing is ostensibly reasonable, starting at just $2.99 per month for mobile clients.

-Annoyingly, though, paying users are required to commit to VPN One Click for a minimum of six months.
+Annoyingly, though, paying users are required to commit to this VPN provider for a minimum of six months.
 This immediately makes it undesirable for users who may only want to use a VPN for a brief period time.

 Less confident users may wish to try the seven-day free trial offered by VPN One Click.
 Those that do, however, are greeted with a glitchy, barely functional mess of the main product.